How to watch inauguration events, with or without TV - Business - NZ Herald News

 For traditionalists with TVs, expect a full day of coverage on Friday:

 " ABC: 7 a.m. to 4 p.m., starting with "Good Morning America," and continuing with anchors George Stephanopoulos, David Muir and Robin Roberts.
-Prime-time specials Thursday and Friday at 10 p.m.
-ET.
+Prime-time special at 10 p.m.
+ET Friday.

 " CBS: 7 a.m. to 4 p.m., starting with "CBS This Morning" and continuing with anchor Scott Pelley.
 Prime-time special at 8 p.m. on Friday.

 " CNN: 5 a.m. to conclusion, starting with "New Day."
 Wolf Blitzer, Jake Tapper, Anderson Cooper and Dana Bash cover the oath of office, with Cooper, Chris Cuomo, Alisyn Camerota and Brooke Baldwin covering the parade.
-Prime-time inaugural ball coverage will feature performers such as the Radio City Rockettes and 81-year-old Sam Moore, from the soul duo Sam and Dave.
+Prime-time inaugural ball coverage.

 " C-SPAN: 7 a.m. to conclusion, live coverage of oath of office, parade and inaugural balls.